 Shop for a new computer

-If you have basic needs and you just want a computer, this is all you need to know to shop for one:
+If you have basic needs and you just want a computer, these 4 things are all you need to know to shop for one:

 Special features mean higher cost!